 To get into this price point in Prague, of course, there’s always a bit of a sacrifice in location.
 That’s not to say that it’s necessarily a bad thing.

-Although you’ll need to walk about 25 minutes (or take a short tram ride) to get to Old Town from Hotel Sunrise, you’ll appreciate the relative serenity of Nove Mesto, keeping you sheltered from the chaos and bustle of Prague’s main tourist area.
+Although you’ll need to walk about 25 minutes (or take a short tram ride) to get to Old Town, you’ll appreciate the relative serenity of Nove Mesto, keeping you sheltered from the chaos and bustle of Prague’s main tourist area.

 Bohem Prague Hotel